-Bill Tripp is a Karuk tribal member and an eco-cultural restoration specialist with the Karuk Tribe Department of Natural Resources.
-He is a specialist on forest management and co-PD on the USDA-NIFA AFRI Food Security project.
+Bill Tripp is a Karuk tribal member and Deputy Director of Eco-Cultural Revitalization for the Karuk Tribe Department of Natural Resources.
+He is a specialist on forest management and was co-PD on the USDA-NIFA AFRI Food Security project.
 He is also the lead author on the Karuk Eco-cultural Resource Management Plan (ECRMP).

 Keywords: Karuk Tribe Department of Natural Resources, forest management, eco-cultural restoration